awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/troubleshooting.md

 ### Unable to set up core device<a name="unable-to-set-up-core-device"></a>

 If the AWS IoT Greengrass Core software installer fails and you aren't able to set up a core device, you might need to uninstall the software and try again\.
 For more information, see [Uninstall the AWS IoT Greengrass Core software](uninstall-greengrass-core-v2.md)\.

+### Unable to set up nucleus as a system service<a name="unable-to-set-up-system-service"></a>

+You might see this error when the AWS IoT Greengrass Core software installer fails to set up AWS IoT Greengrass as a system service\.
+On Linux devices, this error typically occurs if the core device doesn't have the [systemd](https://en.wikipedia.org/wiki/Systemd) init system\.
+The installer can successfully set up the AWS IoT Greengrass Core software even if it fails to set up the system service\.

+Do one of the following:
++ Configure and run the AWS IoT Greengrass Core software as a system service\.
+You must configure the software as a system service to use all of the features of AWS IoT Greengrass\.
+You can install [systemd](https://en.wikipedia.org/wiki/Systemd) or use a different init system\.
+For more information, see [Configure the Greengrass nucleus as a system service](configure-greengrass-core-v2.md#configure-system-service)\.
++ Run the AWS IoT Greengrass Core software without a system service\.
+You can run the software using a loader script that the installer sets up in the Greengrass root folder\.
+For more information, see [Run the AWS IoT Greengrass Core software without a system service](run-greengrass-core-v2.md#run-greengrass-core-no-system-service)\.

 ### Unable to connect to AWS IoT Core<a name="core-error-unable-to-connect-to-aws-iot"></a>